Data-Culpa/dataculpa-snowflake/README.md

 # dataculpa-snowflake
-Snowflake connectors for Data Culpa
+Snowflake connector for Data Culpa to monitor ongoing quality and consistency metrics in Snowflake tables and views

 This connector conforms to the [Data Culpa connector template](https://github.com/Data-Culpa/connector-template).